 EPDC's Shabbat Clusters

-Registration for Spring 2014 Clusters is Now OPEN!
+Registration for Fall 2014 Clusters Is Now Open

 *don't forget to check out the FAQ registering

 Interested in joining a community for Shabbat but don't have a place to go?
 Want to meet new people?
 Or do you really just like Jews and/or food?

 EntryPointDC is once again organizing Shabbat Clusters.
 Shabbat Clusters are like our regular clusters in that they are peer-led, but they are smaller and specifically for Shabbat meals.
 In the past seven years, over 2,750 people have participated in a Shabbat Cluster.

 Members of the EPDC community register (that button below!) and are organized into groups of 8-14ish people based on age, location, level of kashrut, and a couple other factors.
 After a big kick-off dinner at the DCJCC, cluster members will be responsible for hosting monthly pot-luck Shabbat meals.
 Clusters typically last about 6 months, with new rounds starting every spring and fall.

 Thanks to the generosity of of The Exelbert and Salzberg Family Endowment for EntryPointDC Shabbat Clusters, EntryPointDC will be hosting a Kickoff Shabbat Dinner on Friday, September 19, 2014 at 7:00 pm at the DCJCC for all those who have signed up for a Shabbat Cluster.
 This dinner is your first chance to meet the other people in your Cluster and mingle with everyone else!

 NEXT: A Division of Birthright Israel Foundation offers grants, tools, and resources to Taglit-Birthright Israel alumni to host Shabbat dinners at their homes.
 Cluster dinners qualify for these grants.
 Visit the NEXT Shabbat website or see their Facebook page for more details, and contact EPDC with questions.